Det Norske Veritas (DNV)

 - Strong market presence and a large customer base in the following industries: maritime, oil, gas and energy, food and beverage, health care

-- Current (6-2009) most important research programmes: Arctic, biorisk managment, future energy solutions, information processes and technology, maritime transport, multifunctional materials and surfaces
+- Most important research programmes (as of 2012-02): Arctic, biorisk managment, future energy solutions, information processes and technology, maritime transport, multifunctional materials and surfaces

 - Additional information: http://www.dnv.com/ (English) and http://www.dnv.no (Norwegian).